Shopify/polaris/documentation/Color system.md

 ## On Surface (default: `#1F2225`)

-The On Surface role is made up of elements which appear on top of a surface, including borders (borders), neutral icons, and text.
+The On Surface role is made up of elements which appear on top of a surface, including borders, neutral icons, and text.
 When a light Surface is provided, On Surface values will be dark.
 When a dark surface is provided, On Surface values will be light.

 ### On Surface base: `--p-on-surface`